sascristian/HeyberryAI/mycroft/context/README.md

 clone repo into mycroft-core folder

-Warning: updates core.py to add results property
+Warning: updates core.py to add results property and adapt context manager to all skills

 Warning: updates wikipedia skill to add example usage of results

 # dev usage